benjaminfuchs/nerd-sonic/README.md

 Edit the file `/etc/nerd-dispenser.conf` to configure the systemd-service running the clock.
 In this file, you at least have to edit the section `[BOT]` and enter your own user-id and the id of your bot.
 The latter is provided by *BotFather*.
-To query your own id, edit the python-script `tools/simplebot.py`, start it and exchange some messages with the bot.
+To query your own id, edit the python3-script `tools/simplebot.py`, start it and exchange some messages with the bot.
 The script will print all messages and you will find your own id in the messages (extract the "from-id").